afiodorov/afiodorov.github.io/_posts/2015-04-14-Meeting-an-investment-banker.md

 Everytime.
 When I get home I read wiki about ailerons, about history of commercial aviation, about types of jet there are.
 It fascinates me that we invented jets and made flights accessible to the general public.
-Arguably I should feel the same about smartphones and internet daily, but I just don't.
+Arguably I should feel the same about smartphones and internet daily, but I don't.

 And I would get the exact same "yay for humanity" feeling if a rocket accelerated my body to a delta-v speed of 9.4km/s and put me in the low orbit.